-You become a plan participant once your employer is required to begin contributing to the plan's trust fund for covered hours you complete under the plan.
+You become a plan participant once your employer is required to begin contributing to the plan's trust fund for covered hours you work under a collective bargaining agreement which require contributions to the plan.
 The amount your employer contributes is determined by a collective bargaining agreement with Local 701 or by a special agreement with the Trustees.
 Each year, as long as you work a minimum number of covered hours, you earn a benefit under the plan.
 The benefit earnings rate is determined by the joint labor-management Board of Trustees, which maintains and administers the plan.
-You vest, or become the owner of this benefit, after you complete a minimum amount of service for contributing employer(s).
+You vest, or become entitled to receive this benefit, after you complete a minimum amount of service for contributing employer(s).

 You may start receiving your earned benefit once you meet the age and service requirements for normal or early retirement.
-If you are eligible to retire before your 65th birthday, your benefit may be reduced depending on when it was earned and your age at the time you commence benefits.
-You can choose from a variety of payment methods to meet your particular needs at retirement.
+If you are eligible to retire before your 65th birthday, your monthly benefit may be actuarially adjusted depending on when it was earned and your age at the time you commence benefits.
+You can choose from a variety of payment options to meet your particular needs at retirement.
 In addition, the plan provides special benefits in case you become totally and permanently disabled, or in case you die.

-Your benefit under this plan is paid in addition to the Social Security benefit you are entitled to receive, along with any amount(s) you may receive from other retirement plan(s).
+Your benefit under this plan is paid in addition to any Social Security benefit you are entitled to receive, along with any amount(s) you may receive from other retirement plan(s).